NVIDIA/spark-rapids-tools/user_tools/docs/index.md

 For more details, please visit the
 [Profiling Tool on GitHub pages](https://nvidia.github.io/spark-rapids/docs/spark-profiling-tool.html).

+### Diagnostic

+Collect proper information from Spark cluster and save to an archive for troubleshooting, such as OS version, number of worker nodes, Yarn configuration, Spark version and error logs etc.

+Note that the command would require `SSH` access on the cluster nodes to collect information otherwise error would be raised.

 ## Deploy modes

 The wrapper has the following deployment modes: